jtbonhomme/grunt-templates/readme.md

 cp -r template-name/ ~/.grunt-init/template-name
 ```

-Now the template is saved to the grunt-init folder and you can use the grunt-init command to generate a new project.
+Now the template is saved to the grunt-init folder and you can use the grunt-init command to create a new project.
+First we make a new direction and than we fill the newly created project with some basic content.

 ```
-grunt-init template-name
+mkdir my-project && grunt-init template-name
 ```

 ## License